-Protocol and study report will be posted on the EU PAS register.
-The study results will be published in peer reviewed open-source international journal(s).
-Study contributors remain owner of their collected data, which can be published separately.
+This generic protocol and its significant amendments will be posted on the EU PAS register.
+Study reports, each for a specific vaccine brand, will be posted on the EU PAS register and will be published in peer reviewed open-source international journal(s).